 A deferred tax asset is recognized for unused tax losses to the extent that is probable that taxable profit will be available against which the losses can be utilised.
 Significant management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and the level of future taxable profits, together with future tax planning savings.
-Determining the amount of deferred taxes that can be recognised on the probable quantification of the time and level of future taxable profits, together with the future tax planning strategy.
+Determining the amount of deferred taxes that can be recognised requires a significant level of judgement, which is based on the probable quantification of the time and level of future taxable profits, together with the future tax planning strategy.